curtlen88/XWings-vs-TieFighters/README.md

 # Super-Strech Goals
 * Give the X-Wing the ability to shoot and destroy Tie Fighters and asteroids in its path
 * Make the X-wing bullets chicken nuggets

+# Roadblocks
+* Having the Tie fighters move across the screen
+* Tracking the time played
+* Allowing the player to continue from current position once the winning time limit has been reached